nottux/my_drawings/README.md

 [Web Archive](https://archive.org/details/@tuxutku)

+If someone else's original art is here, it means it's by acciedent, do a pull request or create an issue to let me know.

 If a picture doesn't have the license (cc attribution only), please let me know.
 My username for all social media is `tuxutku`